c0llinx/offline-btc-txn/docs/Specs.md

 1. Support for other air-gap data transfer methods (e.g., NFC, Bluetooth, microSD card).
 2. Multi-signature offline transactions.
 3. Offline transactions for other cryptocurrencies (e.g., Liquid Bitcoin).
-4. A fully integrated "messenger" app that automates the broadcasting without requiring a third-party wallet or block explorer.